Olliehub/alx_javascript/javascript-warm_up/README.md

 Task 2: Still on printing scripts
-Task 3: Writing a script that replaces the value of 12 with 89 Task 4: write a function that returns the addition of two integers
+Task 3: Writing a script that replaces the value of 12 with 89 Task 4: write a function that returns the addition of two integers Task 5: its an advanced task on a file that modifies the value of myVar to 333.